How to understand your audience, customers and users

 It gives you the ability to make more confident decisions – with a better understanding of what people want (and need), you can make better-informed decisions to benefit your business.

-Our SEO expert, Mark says
+Our SEO expert, James says

 Audience research is the gift that keeps on giving.
 We use it extensively in the search team to highlight audience needs to our clients and match this with an SEO strategy that combines user intent.